|

 186. mischief

-reckless or malicious behavior that causes discomfort or annoyance in others
+reckless or malicious behavior causing annoyance in others

 Well, we screwed him up to a hundred pounds for the child's family; he would have clearly liked to stick out; but there was something about the lot of us that meant mischief, and at last he struck.